 - Review information for scholarships, OSU jobs, paid research opportunities, billing at OSU and more!

 - Military and Veteran Resources

 A: DPP allows students to be “co-enrolled” at both Oregon State and a community college partner.

 A: DPP allows students to take advantage of what both schools have to offer.
 They can combine classes together from both Oregon State and the partner school to have full time enrollment for Financial Aid purposes.
 Students can also get academic advising at both campuses as well as other student services.

 A: Generally, students who are early on in their college career get the most benefit from the DPP program.
 A current Oregon State student who may need to pick up some lower division (100 or 200 level) classes can also benefit from expanded offerings and different class sizes.
 Additionally, students who are trying to save money or may be in financial hardship.

-Students may only transfer up to 124 quarter credits from community colleges.
+Students may transfer up to 135 quarter credits including those from partner community colleges and any other regionally accredited institutions.
 Be sure to talk with your advisor to determine if taking classes through DPP aligns with your academic plan.

 A: Visit the DPP Student website